 So this all might be intriguing (and right in line with agentive design) but before we start to investigate, we need to look at another instance of its use.
 Just like the Imperial-issie Media Console, this functions differently later in the same show.

 Talking to Leia

-After the Erotic Brain Chair sequence (a later post), the camera cuts to Leia and C-3PO in an unspecified office somewhere.
+After Itchy’s SFW living room masturbation chair sequence, the camera cuts to Leia and C-3PO in an unspecified office somewhere.
 The droid works at a console for a moment and finally turns a dial.
 In the Wookie household, a loud dee-DEEP dee-DEEP sounds until Malla rushes to the console, and slides the panels aside.
 C-3PO sees Malla’s face, and turns to Leia saying, “Ah.
 I have made the connection.
 You may speak now if you wish.”

 They do, and when the conversation is over, the feed just shuts off, with neither party doing anything to make it happen.